“When you know better you do better.”

-After the initial comprehensive in-take process, Meeks and Soroka offer the family recommendations on how to proceed.
-They may work with the parents to access a medical home, specialty services like the Interdisciplinary Assessment Team, individual mental health providers, special needs school services, pediatric specialty clinics, Help Me Grow, or other local, and regional service providers.
-Navigators work with parents to expand their parenting skills, understand the developmental needs of their child, and assist them in accessing the right services at the right place.
-Parents and caregivers will soon have access to a Resource Room, which will offer Internet access, up-to-date articles, videos, and books.
+After the initial comprehensive in-take process, Meeks offers the family recommendations on how to proceed.
+She may work with the parents to access a medical home, specialty services like the Interdisciplinary Assessment Team, individual mental health providers, special needs school services, pediatric specialty clinics, Help Me Grow, or other local, and regional service providers.
+The Family Navigator Program works with parents to expand their parenting skills, understand the developmental needs of their child, and assist them in accessing the right services at the right place.

 “By listening to parents’ concerns and offering culturally appropriate education, information and ongoing advocacy and support, I believe we can overcome barriers and open the door to quality services for children and families in our community,” Meeks said.